 Take a look at 6 Best Tips to Manage Accounts Receivable efficiently and improve cash flow

 Optimizing the cash outflow will also play a vital role in managing the cash flow efficiently.
-One of the key outflow of cash is towards your suppliers.
-Taking full advantages of credit period and delaying the payment as far as possible within the credit terms will help you to balance the cash outflow and inflow.
-Considering vendors who offer flexible payment terms and discounts on earlier payment will help here.
+One of the key outflows of cash is towards your suppliers.
+Taking full advantage of the credit period and delaying the payment as far as possible within the credit terms will help you to balance the cash outflow and inflow.
+Considering vendors who offer flexible payment terms and discounts on earlier payments will help here.

 On the other side, keeping track of your spending even on little expenses will help you to identify the expenses which you can possibly cut down.
 Prior identification of spending, budgeting and tracking the actual is the best way to optimize the cost.

-Amount of cash involved in inventories is not often considered by the business in optimizing the cash flow.
-Very large cash gets tied up in inventories and if not managed efficiently, you are putting your business into a disadvantage.
+The amount of cash involved in inventories is not often considered by the business in optimizing the cash flow.
+Very large cash gets tied up in inventories and if not managed efficiently, you are putting your business at a disadvantage.
 Holding Inventories more than required ties up excess cash that could have been invested in other areas of business.
 It also adds up to ad-hoc cost managing excess stock.